 As a remote organization, of course, things look different: the number of meeting rooms is practically unlimited, participation or finding one is only a click away.
 Logically, this must have consequences for the type and duration of meetings.

 Instead of long meetings with many participants, there are short coordination meetings with the relevant people.
 Remeet is at home in an asynchronous, written world.
 By default, all meetings are recorded and a large editor below the video images invites you to record the essential points of the meeting.
 Both, the recording and the notes, are written back to Slack in the corresponding thread.
 This ensures transparency.

-Another exciting point is that meetings are not planned for a fixed time, but the other way round, the team determine in which time frame they’re generally ready for synchronous communication.
+Another exciting point is that meetings are not planned for a fixed time, but the other way round, the team determines in which time frame they’re generally ready for synchronous communication.
 To make sure that the probability of joint appointment slots is as high as possible, we’ve set specific times throughout the company.
-For example, 8-9 AM and 11 AM -12 PM for the European time zone and 3-4 PM for the US East Coast.
+For example, 8-9 AM and 11 AM-12 PM for the European time zone and 3-4 PM for the US East Coast.

-For us, this approach has three main advantages:
+For us, this approach has 3 main advantages: